 - Breast and other cancers

-While biologics have many benefits, they can be extremely expensive (in excess of $100,000 per patient per year) and as such have become cost prohibitive for some.
-Biosimilars are newer versions of biologics which are every bit as safe and effective as original biologicals yet tend to be less expensive.
+While biologics have many benefits, they can be extremely expensive (in excess of $100,000 per patient per year) and, as such, have become cost-prohibitive for some.
+Biosimilars are newer versions of biologics that are every bit as safe and effective as original biologics, yet tend to be less expensive.
 The relationship between originals and biosimilars is not unlike the relationship between branded drugs and their generic counterparts.
-Yet while generic drugs are identical copies of branded drugs, biosimilars are just that… Similar.
+Yet while generic drugs are identical copies of branded drugs, biosimilars are just that: similar.

 - Biotherapeutics (treatment of metabolic and inflammatory conditions)